Chemical cartridge: Subjective reactions of users' sensory systems

 The use of cartridges in the contaminated atmosphere leads to saturation of the sorbent (or the dryer — when using catalysts).
 The concentration of harmful gases in the purified air gradually increases.
 The ingress of harmful gases in the inhaled air can lead to a reaction in a user's sensory system: odor, taste, irritation of the respiratory system, dizziness, headaches, and other health impairments up to the loss of consciousness.

 These signs (known in the US as "warning properties" - p.
 28) indicate that one must leave the polluted workplace area, and replace the cartridge with a new one.
 This can also be a symptom of a loose fit the mask to one's face and the leakage of unfiltered air through the gaps between the mask and the face.
 Historically, this method is the oldest.

 The advantages of this method – if harmful gases have warning properties at concentrations less than 1 PEL, the replacement will be produced on time (in most cases, at least); the application of this method does not require the use of special cartridges (more expensive) and accessories; replacement happens when one needs to do it – after the sorbent saturation, and without any calculations; the sorption capacity of the cartridges is fully expired (which reduces costs for respiratory protection).

 The disadvantage of this method is that some harmful gases have no warning properties.
 For example, there is a list of over 500 harmful gases in the Respirator Selection Guide and over 60 of them have no warning properties, and there is no such information for over 100 of them.
 So, if one uses warning properties to replace cartridges, this may lead to breathing air with an excess harmful gas concentration in some cases.
-The table contains a list of the chemicals that have no warning properties.